Skip to Content

 Only use stretched canvas

-It is important to use only stretched canvas (raw or primed doesn’t matter) for gouache painting.
+It is important to only use a stretched canvas (raw or primed doesn’t matter) for gouache painting.

 You cannot fold or roll a canvas painted with gouache as the paint will crack or even peel in folds.

-It won’t be easy to stretch gouache painted canvas either, as gouache is not durable as acrylic and cannot withstand pulling, rubbing or any tossing around that might happen while you are stretching the canvas on the wooden support.
+It won’t be easy to stretch gouache-painted canvas either, as gouache is not as durable as acrylic and cannot withstand pulling or rubbing.

 Using gouache paint on canvas

-Gouache with wet brush give nice coverage on the canvas
+Gouache with wet brush gives nice coverage on the canvas

 It may eventually crack or peel off…